-In February 1996, through a subsidiary of Siderca, Tenaris's predecessor acquired a 37.15% interest in Dalmine.
-Since this initial investment, Tenaris or its predecessors, directly or indirectly, have made additional purchases of Dalmine's ordinary stock.
+In February 1996, through a subsidiary of Siderca, our predecessor acquired a 37.15% interest in Dalmine.
+Since this initial investment, we or our predecessors, directly or indirectly, made additional purchases of Dalmine's ordinary stock.
 Pursuant to the exchange offer concluded in December 2002, we acquired 41.19% of Dalmine's ordinary stock.
-We have, since that date, engaged in various open-market transactions in accordance with applicable law through which we acquired an additional 1.6% of Dalmine's ordinary stock, reaching a 90.0% direct and indirect holding in Dalmine.
-On March 11, 2003, we announced that since we held in excess of 90.0% of Dalmine's outstanding stock, we plan to launch, in accordance with Italian regulations, a public tender offer for the remaining shares of Dalmine.
-On May 27, 2003, the Italian securities regulator determined the price that we are required to offer in the tender offer for the remaining Dalmine shares.
-On June 23, 2003, we launched the tender offer in Italy, which is scheduled to expire on July 11, 2003.
+Since that date, we engaged in various open-market transactions in accordance with applicable law through which we acquired an additional 1.6% of Dalmine's ordinary stock, reaching a 90.0% direct and indirect holding in Dalmine.
+On June 23, 2003, we launched a tender offer in Italy for the remaining shares of Dalmine.
+Upon completion of the tender offer on July 11, 2003, we held, directly or indirectly, 96.8% of the shares of Dalmine.
+We also engaged in various open-market transactions for Dalmine's ordinary stock, in accordance with applicable law, through which we acquired, as of July 31, 2003, a 97.6% direct and indirect holding in Dalmine.
+On July 17, 2003, Dalmine was delisted from the Milan Stock Exchange.
 Dalmine is the leading producer of seamless steel products in Italy and a leading producer of seamless steel products in the EU.